andyjakubowski/kingly-site/src/v1/tutorials/password-meter.md

 |**Weak**|`input: "ab"`|clicked submit|  |**Weak**| `input: "ab"` |
 {% endfullwidth %}

-While the input domain for $f$ is infinite and cannot be exhaustively enumerated, the behaviour that $f$ encodes can be accurately and entirely represented with a finite graph, linking together the control states:
+While the input domain for $g$ is infinite and cannot be exhaustively enumerated, the behaviour that $g$ encodes can be accurately and entirely represented with a finite graph, linking together the control states:

 ![password submit fsm](../../graphs/password%20submit%20fsm.png)